 - Analyze the child’s decoding errors to determine what the child is doing well, as well as what error patterns are present

 - Teach specific phonics patterns and decoding strategies based upon my analysis of the child’s decoding errors

 - Provide practice with appropriate phonological awareness skills

-- Teach relevant phonics patterns and high frequency words
+- Teach relevant high frequency words

 - Create opportunities for the child to read and re-read as many texts as possible (volume reading)

 Regardless of whether you are a classroom teacher, specialist, special education teacher, or other educator, you can use these same strategies to make a real difference for your struggling readers.

 I’ve been in situations where I was the classroom teacher with no support whatsoever, as well as classroom teacher working with support staff, and now a reading specialist delivering the interventions myself.
 In all of these cases, taking these 5 action steps was both feasible for me to accomplish, and helpful in supporting my readers.

 Each of my next 5 posts in this series will focus on one of the action steps described above.
 In my next post, I’ll share a video of how I use a running record to analyze decoding errors.
 I’m currently working on creating free running record sheets that will make it EASY for you to analyze students’ error patterns and figure out what strategies to teach them.
 I’m super excited to share those with you (and also start using them myself!).
 Make sure you are signed up so that I can send you the running records sheets when they are ready.

 If you’ve reached the end of this post, THANKS for sticking with me!
 This blog series is now complete, and you can find the follow-up posts here: